POLICIES AND STATUTORY INFORMATION

 - Ensure that PE is adequately resourced

-In 2020-2021, school was allocated £19,494.
-Details of how the school allocated this funding and evidence of the impact throughout the year is set out in our PE and Sport Premium Grant Funding Report, which is available here
+In 2021-2022, school was allocated £19,568.
+Due to the impact of Covid-19, a part of the previous year's funding was carried over to the 2021-2022 academic year.
+The total funding was therefore £30,917.30.
+Details of how the school allocated this funding and evidence of the impact throughout the year is set out in our PE and Sport Premium Grant Funding Report, which is available here.

 Schools are expected to evaluate their use of the PE & Sport Premium against the following five key indicators:

-- Profile of PE and sport being raised across the school as a vehicle for whole school improvement in regard to healthy living per se
+- The profile of PESSPA being raised across the school as a tool for whole school improvement

 - Increased participation in competitive sport.